8base/Documentation/docs/backend/getting-started-quick-start.md

 Authenticated queries happen by passing an `idToken` as a Authorization header on API calls.
 This `idToken` is recieved and stored when the user authenticates.
 The auth flow differs slightly depending on the starter app you chose.
 However, each fully documents it's own authentication flow and state management strategy.

 ## 5. Challenge
 Who ever said life has to be easy?
 No one!
-The whole goal of this quickstart is to learn, and you can't learn if you don't try!
+The whole goal of this quick-start is to learn, and you can't learn if you don't try!
 So, here is a challenge for you.

 Go back to the [API Explorer](https://app.8base.com/api-explorer) and click on the `Explorer` button.
 Once opened, find the `notesList` operation and build a query.
 Once that query is built, run it to make sure it's working properly.